abldi/external_tileset_sample/README.md

               },
               "geometricError": 0,
               "content": {
                 "uri": "0.json"             //3D Tiles uses URIs to reference tile content.
-When the URI is relative, its base                                             //is always relative to the referring tileset JSON file
+When the URI is relative, its base is always relative to the referring tileset JSON file
               }
             },